Vista Social

 Put together; these elements will help you write a winning resume summary.
 Here is an example:

-“Results-driven social media manager with 12 years of experience helping mid-market enterprises attain massive social media reach.
+“I’m a results-driven social media manager with 12 years of experience helping mid-market brands grow their reach.
 Looking to position Company XYZ as the go-to authority in [their industry] on social media.
 Previously worked with Company ABC and generated a 263% increase in followers and 587% more engagements using community-focused campaigns.”

 2. Highlight relevant skills